 He was born in Reno and he grew up in Elko, Winnemucca, and Battle Mountain.
-In high school he was a musician.
-He did his undergraduate work at UNR and completed law school at George Washington University.
-Then he moved to Elko, where he has been an attorney since 1960.
-He once acted with the "Silver Stage Players," an Elko theater group of the the 1950's and 1960's.
-He is one of NNCC's founders.
-In the college's early days, he was in the forefront of the action and an early chairman of the college Advisory Board.
+He did his undergraduate work at UNR and completed law school at George Washington University in Washington, D.C., after which he moved to Elko, where he has been an attorney since 1960.
+He is one of the NNCC's founders.
+In the college's early days, he was in the forefront of the action and an early chairman of the ECC Advisory Board.

-He acknowledges George Orwell's idea: the greater the education, the bigger the delusion.
-He agrees with MacDonald's founder Ray Kroc: the best education for most people is trade school.
+He agrees with MacDonald's founder Ray Kroc's ideas about education.
+The best education for most people is trade school.
 He is not anti-intellectual.
 He thinks of himself as being "anti phony-intellectual."
 He envisioned the Elko college in part as a center for training teachers of vocational education.
-A critic of the academicians, he preaches that community colleges should prepare trained workers for local businesses.
-Because most students don't transfer to a university or complete a degree program, they should not be forced into academic pursuits.
+A strong critic of the academic purists, he preaches that community colleges should prepare trained workers for local businesses.
+Because most students don't transfer to a university nor complete a degree program, they should not be forced into academic pursuits.
 They should acquire skills for survival in the work-a-day world and be adequately paid for the services we all need.

 Back in April of 1967, Fred Harris, who as far as I am concerned was the pioneer of community colleges in Nevada, led several of us businessmen into a discussion about a college.
 I didn't know anything about a community college, and neither did any one else.
-But Paul Sawyer, Bill Wunderlich, Dr. Hugh Collett, Bob Burns, Jr., Carl Shuck, Mark Chilton, and several others became interested.
+But Paul Sawyer, Bill Wunderlich, Dr. Hugh Collet, Bob Burns, Jr., Carl Shuck, Mark Chilton, and several others became interested.

-Fred got his friend Bill Schroeder from Ontario, Oregon to explain the community college functions to us.
-Fred said that Nevada was the only state without a community college.
+Fred got his friend Bill Schroeder to explain the community college functions to us.
+Bill had helped start Treasure Valley Community College in Oregon.
+Fred said that Nevada was the only state left without a community college.

 A community college, which could offer vocational training, seemed ideal for Elko.
-Number one, Elko had been the cradle of education in Nevada.
-Elko started the university in the "good ole' days" by raising local money and having benefit balls.
-After about ten years, the university moved to Reno and left us far, far away from higher education.
+Number one, Elko has been the cradle of education in Nevada.
+Elko started the university in the good ol' days by raising local money and having benefit balls.
+After about ten years, the university moved to Reno and left us far, far away from predictable higher education.
 In the 1960's, the Elko economy was pretty grim at times.
 Especially in winter, when the tourists stopped coming.
 In the long winter months Elko people lived off each other.
-So why not start a system of colleges, with Elko as the leader?
+So why not start a system of community colleges, with Elko as the leader?
 The economic impact was obvious.
 A college would bring teachers and students.
 An academic hub would also be good for the arts, although most of us thought first of vocational training.

-Fred Harris was impressed by the fact that Treasure Valley Community College had been built on the site of a golf course.
-I'm getting ahead of my story, but the irony is that ultimately NNCC would end up on our old Ruby View Golf Course, by the generosity of Mark and Cathy Chilton and the Harrises.
+In a breakfast meeting at the Commercial Hotel in Spring 1967, Fred was impressed by the fact that Treasure Valley CC had been built on the site of a golf course.
+I'm getting ahead of my story, but the irony is that ultimately NNCC would end up on our old Ruby View Golf Course, by the generosity of Mark and Cathy Chilton and the Harris'.
 A wonderful story in itself.

-Some of the local citizens visited the college in Oregon.
-They decided that if a little berg like Ontario could have a college, so could Elko.
+Some of the people who met that morning at the Commercial did visit Treasure Valley, at Fred Harris' suggestion.
+After they returned, the members of what was to become the Yo-Yo Club decided that if a little berg like Ontario could have a college, so could Elko.
 To a great measure, the credit for leadership thereafter must go to Bill Wunderlich and Paul Sawyer.
 They beat the pavement in and around Elko selling the college idea and raising money for it.